shubhamld/Beyonnex/README.md

 How To Run the project:-
 * Please clone this repository using SSH or HTTP
-* To Run all the tests, run command in terminal from project root directory - 'mvn test' (Made this project using MAVEN build system for extensiblity and readability)
+* To Run all the tests, run command in terminal from project root directory - 'mvn test' (Made this project using MAVEN build system for extensibility and readability)
 * To run a single test: mvn test -Dtest="AnagramsTest#shouldReturnFalseWhenEitherInputStringIsNull"

-Implementaion:
+Implementation:
-Chose this (HashMap) approach with maven build system because this solution seems to be most performant with easy readability and also could be easily extended
+Chose this (HashMap) approach with maven build system because this solution seems to be most performant with easy readability and also could be easily extended.

 Language used: Java 17
 Testing framework: Junit 4